pulp/pulp/docs/sphinx/dev-guide/policies/testing.rst

 added setup and tear down time should be avoided in the event that those features are not needed, in which case simply subclassing ``unittest.TestCase`` is preferred.

+If a there are any utilities that are used by many test modules they should be placed in the ``devel`` subproject.
+This subproject contains a number of mock objects and utilities that are used by unit tests in all of the pulp projects.

 Compatibility